royby-cyberark/aws-custom-resource-demo/README.md

 *WARNING!* Deploying this projet will create some AWS resources. make sure you are aware of the costs and be sure to destory the stack when you are done by running `cdk destory`

+*NOTE*: Make sure that you have a working aws profile which you can deploy to.

+if you're not sure, follow the [CDK Getting started guide](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)

+---

 ### Prerequisites:
 * Working python environment with pip and venv